 Investment is an asset that is acquired with the anticipation of generating an income or profit or price appreciation.
 The benefit derived from the investment is called a return.
-Risk and returns are directly proportional (i.e.) Higher the risk, higher are the returns.
+Risk and returns are directly proportional (i.e.) the Higher the risk, the higher the returns.

-Investments are made for Income generation, future benefits, capital appreciation, and wealth creation.
-Investments are always targeted towards future returns hence it comes with some risk.
+Investors actively invest intending to generate income, secure future benefits, experience capital appreciation, and create wealth.
+Investors always target future returns when making investments; hence it comes with some risk.
 Investments generate income in two ways.
-One, invest in an asset which gives profit on the sale (i.e.) Capital appreciation and the other is an income generation plan where a regular income can be earned from those assets (i.e.) Dividend, Interest, Rental income, etc. The capital appreciation type of investment has more risk compared to the income-generating investment type.
+One invests in an asset that gives profit on the sale (i.e.) Capital appreciation, and the other is an income generation plan where a regular income can be earned from those assets (i.e.) Dividend, Interest, Rental income, etc. The capital appreciation investment type has more risk than the income-generating investment type.
 Investments can be in the nature of ownership, lending, and cash/liquid assets.

-Low-risk investments are Certificate of deposits, Fixed deposits, Bonds, etc. that yields lower returns.
+Low-risk investments are Certificates of deposits, Fixed deposits, Bonds, etc., that yield lower returns.
 They are an income-generating investment model.
-High-risk investments are stocks, Commodities, Derivatives, etc. that yield higher returns.
-They are the capital appreciation, investment model.
+High-risk investments are stocks, Commodities, Derivatives, etc., that yield higher returns.
+They are the capital appreciation investment model.
 Risks and returns vary within the same investment class.
 E.g. Shares.
-The investment in blue-chip stocks is more secured compared to investment in mid-cap stocks and small-cap stocks.
+Investment in blue-chip stocks is more secure than mid-cap and small-cap stocks.

 Examples of Investment

 There are various investment options available.
 Some of them are discussed below

 Stocks of publicly listed companies are traded in the secondary market, and any individual can buy the same.
 Investment in stocks can either be long-term or short-term.
 There are two types of returns that the stocks offer one is price appreciation in stocks, and the second is receipt of dividends.
 The risk of investment is higher in stocks as there is no guarantee of investments.